sleekajibola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6.
 Create a script that creates a new local variable Task 7.
 Create a script that creates a new global variable Task 8.
-Write a script that prints the result of the addition of 128 with the value
+Write a script that prints the result of the addition of 128 with the value Task 9.
+Write a script that prints the result of POWER divided by DIVIDE, followed by a new line Task 10.Write a script that displays the result of BREATH to the power LOVE